Where to stay in Kyoto: My favourite areas and hotels

 • Rating: 9.3

-• Saka Hotel Kyoto is known for its attention to detail and luxurious feel.
+• Saka Hotel Kyoto is known for its attention to detail and luxurious feel, but at a lower cost.
 The rooms are designed with traditional Japanese elements and offer modern amenities like flat-screen TVs and high-quality toiletries.
 Guests particularly enjoy the on-site restaurant serving exquisite Japanese cuisine and the hinoki bath available in some rooms.
 The hotel’s location in Gion makes it convenient for sightseeing and enjoying the local culture.

 Genji Kyoto, a Member of Design Hotels

-• Genji Kyoto offers a unique stay with its blend of modern design and traditional elements.
-This boutique hotel features free bike rentals, a serene garden, and a shared lounge.
+• Genji Kyoto offers a unique stay with its blend of modern and traditional elements.
+This boutique hotel features free bike rentals, a beautiful garden and a shared lounge.
 Guests love the impeccable service, the beautifully designed rooms, and the hotel’s peaceful atmosphere.
 The central location in Gion allows easy access to cultural landmarks and local dining options, making it a perfect choice for travellers seeking both comfort and convenience.

 THE BLOSSOM KYOTO